yusufsur/yusufsur/README.md

 # Hey there, I'm Yusuf! 👋

-💬 Feel free to hit me up about VHDL, Verilog, SystemVerilog, FPGAs, VLSI, Embedded Systems, RISC-V, or anything related to Computer Architecture.
+💬 Feel free to hit me up about VHDL, Verilog, SystemVerilog, FPGAs, VLSI, Embedded Systems, RISC-V, or anything related to Hardware and Software.

 📫 You can find me on LinkedIn: https://www.linkedin.com/in/yusufsur/